Southwest Airlines' #epicfail takes social media by storm

 Stuck in Houston, looking at the expanse of rollerboards and a giant line of frustrated travelers, Chang and her fiancé realized they would need to fend for themselves.

 They rented a car and drove the 21 hours back to LA.
 Chang posted a short TikTok of the road trip, which involved driving through the night in order to be back to work on the morning of Dec.
-27th.
-The TikTok did yield some fruit--one of Chang's friends sent her $50 for gas, wishing the couple well on their long drive.
+27. The TikTok did yield some fruit — one of Chang's friends sent her $50 for gas, wishing the couple well on their long drive.

 On the heels of wide-scale disruptions, we're working diligently to Safely recover our operation & accommodate displaced Customers & Crews.
 We know this is unacceptable & sincerely apologize.
 If your travel was impacted, explore self-service options here: https://t.co/B6L8HR9Yqc pic.twitter.com/mLWndYMned— Southwest Airlines (@SouthwestAir) December 28, 2022